robertdavidgraham/hunter-dkim/README.md

 providing the public-key to validate signatures, in practice we can know GMail's old key even if they don't provide it directly.

+The proper key is one of the files in this project, but of course, I could be lying.
+You can verify this by googling the key, searching archives like Archive.org, or by specialty logging sites that have retained copies of the old key.

-## FAQ: My DKIM verifier can only fetch the key from a DNS server
+### "My DKIM verifier can only fetch the key from a DNS server"

 Yes, that's a problem.
 Other DKIM verification tools and libraries can grab the key from a file, so you could try that ([like this one](https://gist.github.com/stevecheckoway/51e63d4c269bd2be4a50a3b39645a77c)).